rainbowdashlabs/sql-java/README.md

 dataSource.setUser(database.getUser());
 ```

 _Note: Every database driver implementation contains some reasonable default values.
-If you dont set a port, the default
+If you don't set a port, the
-port of the database is used.
+default port of the database is used.
 The default host is always "localhost".
-The default value depends on the database driver
+The default value depends on the database
-type._
+driver type._

-_Note for MariaDB driver: While the mysql DataSource doesnt implement a max connection count the DataSource for MariaDB
+_Note for MariaDB driver: While the mysql DataSource doesn't implement a max connection count the DataSource for MariaDB
 does implement it.
 You can set it via:_

 ``` java